AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

 modes.
 The mode can still be changed automatically by `--mode-switch`, the console, and by a `SetMode' command when replaying recorded inputs.

+`--midi-file`: Loads and plays a local MIDI or KAR file using the MIDI Player mode.

 `--seed`: Sets a specific seed to the pseudorandom number generator.
 This is useful when trying to reproduce behavior that relies on `esp_random()`.
 If the seed is not set, a time-based one will be used.
 Note that a seed from one system will not necessarily produce the same output if it is used on a different system.